Iraq officials: Rocket attack hits base housing US troops

-Baghdad: A barrage of rockets hit a base housing US and other coalition troops north of Baghdad, Iraqi security officials said Saturday, just days after a similar attack killed three servicemen, including two Americans.
+Baghdad: A barrage of rockets hit a base housing US and other coalition troops north of Baghdad on Saturday, Iraqi security officials said, just days after a similar attack killed three servicemen, including two Americans.

-At least two Iraqi soldiers were wounded in the attack at Camp Taji, according to the Iraqi officials, who spoke on condition of anonymity in line with regulations.

-The officials said over a dozen rockets landed inside the base.
-Some struck the area where coalition forces are based, while others fell on a runway used by Iraqi forces.
+The US-led coalition said at least 25 107mm rockets struck Camp Taji just before 11am.
+Some struck the area where coalition forces are based, while others fell on air defense units, the Iraqi military statement said.

+Five people were wounded in the attack including three coalition members and two Iraqi soldiers, according to spokesman for the US-led coalition Myles Caggins.
+One US defense official said the wounded coalition troops are American.
+The official spoke on condition of anonymity in line with regulations.

+A statement from Iraq's military said the "brutal aggression'' wounded a number of air defense personnel who remain in critical condition, but did not provide a number.

 The attack was unusual because it occurred during the day.
 Previous assaults on military bases housing U.S. troops typically occurred at night.

-The previous rocket attack against Camp Taji on Wednesday also killed a British serviceman.
-It prompted American air strikes Friday against what US officials said were mainly weapons facilities belonging to Kataib Hezbollah, the Iran-backed militia group believed to be responsible.
+The earlier rocket attack against Camp Taji on Wednesday also killed a British serviceman.
+It prompted American airstrikes Friday against what US officials said were mainly weapons facilities belonging to Kataib Hezbollah, the Iran-backed militia group believed to be responsible.

-However, Iraq’s military said those air strikes killed five security force members and a civilian, while wounding five fighters from the Popular Mobilisation Forces, an umbrella organisation including an array of militias, including some Iran-backed groups.
+However, Iraq's military said those airstrikes killed five security force members and a civilian, while wounding five fighters from the Popular Mobilization Forces, an umbrella organization including an array of militias, including some Iran-backed groups.

 Iran-backed Shiite militia groups vowed to exact revenge for Friday's US strikes, signalling another cycle of tit-for-tat violence between Washington and Tehran that could play out inside Iraq.